sh1boot/sh1boot.github.io/_posts/2025-08-04-experimental-riscv-instruction-compression.md

 | `???`     | `???`     |
 ```

-The use of an `add,sltu` pair forms and add-with carry, but is
+The use of an `add,sltu` pair forms and add-with-carry, but is
 problematic in its definition.
 It breaks the pattern of sharing both
 source registers, needing the result of the previous add instead,
 _unless_ the `sltu` part is instead redefined to be a different